Published on February 6th, 2015 | by Ruben1

 Mouth: starts light and dry, with lots of apple flavours.
 Becomes saltier than the nose suggested, with subtle hints of liquorice and salted almonds.
 Very light herbal notes as well.
 Not a lot of yeasty flor to be noticed, I guess most of this is filtered out.
 Quite a short finish, which makes you have more.

 Availability: widely available.
-Prices tend to vary from € to around € 15.
+Prices tend to vary from € 8 to around € 15.
 Available in 75 cl or 50 cl bottles.
+Check The Whisky Exchange or Master of Malt for international shipping.

 Summary: Nowadays we're spoiled with more complex Manzanilla En Rama, but the common La Gitana is still a cracking light aperitif.
 Floral on the nose, salty in the mouth.
 I'll have La Gitana with tortilla, seafood or jamón any time.